Federal Highway Administration (FHWA), U.S. Department of Transportation (DOT).

 The NEPA Assignment Program became effective on November 13, 2017.
 From that effective date through February 28, 2018, the DOT&PF made 56 project decisions.
 By employing both judgmental and random sampling methods, the Audit Team reviewed NEPA project documentation for 41 of these decisions.

 The Audit Team recognizes several efforts to improve consistency of filing project documentation learned through project documentation reviews and interviews.
-These include: the use of a standardized electronic folder structure developed by Central Region; a spreadsheet template used in Central Region to manage tasks and standardize filing of project documents; and Southcoast Region utilizing a document specialist to ensure that project files are complete.
+These include: the use of a standardized electronic folder structure developed by Central Region; a spreadsheet template used in Central Region to manage tasks and standardize filing of project documents; and Southcoast Region utilizing a document Start Printed Page 45185specialist to ensure that project files are complete.

 Observation #5: Section 106 Compliance